ahmadjz/My-Notes-Flutter/README.md

 # My Notes

-My Notes is a simple notes app built for practising new code approaches and architectures with Flutter, it has 2 implementations, one online with Firebase and one offline with Sqlite
+A notes app with two versions: an online one that uses Firebase and authentication, and an offline one that uses Sqlite.
+Bloc is used for state management and event handling.

 ### Technologies